 The Organization receives donated services from a variety of unpaid volunteers assisting the Organization in its programs.
-No amounts have been recognized in the accompanying statements of activities because the criteria for recognition of such volunteer efforts have not been met.
+No amounts have been recognized in the accompanying statement of activities and net assets because the criteria for recognition of such volunteer efforts have not been met.